Wednesday, August 27, 2025

 and say hello to an old ghost or two,

-but the sadness was more than I could bear.
+and the sadness was more than I could bear.

 ~ ~ ~